Subject Placement Tests

 Guidelines and policies are subject to change without notification.

 All incoming freshman who intend to major, minor, or take a concentration in music, or non-majors who are interested in taking music theory, are required to take the Fundamental Music Theory and Aural Skills Placement.
 This placement tool assesses rudimentary music theory and aural skills concepts such as reading pitches in treble and bass clefs, basic rhythmic patterns, understanding rhythm and meter, the major scales, and major key signatures.

 Any student with a score under the requirement for MUS 1080 (Introduction to Musicianship) placement will be required to take MUS 1060 and/or MUS 1065 (Fundamentals of Music Theory), which are a prerequisite to MUS 1080.
 Students who score exceptionally well may be asked to take our Advanced Music Theory and Aural Skills Placement.

 The placement takes approximately 30 minutes and is offered twice in the early spring, in conjunction with our entrance auditions, during Threshold Week, and by appointment.
 To schedule a time to take this placement, please contact Dr. Rebecca Ryan at (773) 244-5623.

-All transfer students (and any first year students who wish to test out of MUS 1080: Introduction to Musicianship) who intend to major, minor, or take a concentration in music are required to take this placement for theory and aural skills.
+All transfer students who intend to major, minor, or take a concentration in music are required to take this placement for theory and aural skills.
 Additionally, first year students who score exceptionally well on the Fundamental Music Theory and Aural Skills Placement may be asked to take the Advanced Music Theory and Aural Skills Placement for the opportunity to place higher in our music theory and aural skills course sequence.
 The placement is comprised of three sections:

 - Written Aural Skills Placement (1.5 hours): Content covered will include material from MUS 1080 through Aural Skills IV (intervals, rhythmic dictation, melodic dictation, harmonic dictation, triad and 7th qualities, 4-part dictation, etc.)

 - Individual Aural Skills Placement (20–30 min. individual time slots): Content covered will include material from MUS 1080 through Aural Skills IV (matching pitch, interval singing, sight singing melodies, reading rhythms, scale singing, scale degree identification, harmonic progressions, etc.)